Pre-Construction · Laguna Beach · Permit-Approved & Shovel-Ready

 Let's talk about the Tokyo House

-If this feels like it could be the right fit, I'd be glad to share more — the full approved plans, construction cost guidance, timeline details, and the story behind the design.
+If this feels like it could be the right fit, I'd be glad to share more: the full plans, construction cost guidance, timeline details, and the story behind the design.
 No pressure at all, just a conversation.

 Listing Broker